• 6.jpg

 Clinical Expertise

-After earning my Bachelor’s degree in 2012, I moved out west to fulfill the role as a wilderness field guide for 2 years in the high Southwest Utah desert.
-I was able to witness, first hand, how resilient and adaptive humans could be as they adjusted to life in the field.
-I then moved to work in a young adult transitional living program where many of the individuals were enrolling from wilderness programs or other therapeutic placements.
-This gave me the opportunity to see the “real world” application of the tools and insights learned from their time in treatment and a realistic understanding behind the importance for a solid plan and support to be put in place to continue therapeutic momentum.
-From these two experiences I saw how vital family involvement was in the child’s treatment process to ensure that the gains made in treatment could be sustained.
+After earning my bachelor’s degree in 2012, I moved out west to work as a wilderness field guide for two years in the Southwest Utah desert.
+There, I witnessed firsthand how resilient and adaptive humans can be as they adjust to life "in the field".
+I then transitioned to working in a young adult transitional living program, where many individuals were enrolling from wilderness programs or other therapeutic placements.
+This experience allowed me to see the “real world” application of the tools and insights they had gained in treatment and gave me a realistic understanding of the importance of having a clear plan and support system in place to maintain therapeutic momentum.
+Through these experiences, I saw how vital family involvement is in a child’s treatment process to ensure the gains made in therapy are sustained.

 My clinical experience in this field, along with fulfilling the role as an in-home therapist for at-risk youth referred by The Department of Juvenile Justice, has confirmed my belief that the family system often unintentionally influences many of the child’s presenting issues.
 My belief is that temporary, intentional, out of home placement for struggling adolescents can often provide the safe container that the child and their family members need in order to reset, reflect, and to best address the clinical areas of concern.
 I am passionate about utilizing the wilderness as a catalyst for therapeutic change— for the entire family.